Usbac/wolff/docs/middleware.md

 `before(string $url, \Closure $function)`
 `after(string $url, \Closure $function)`

 The function parameter must take two parameters, the Wolff request object (instance of `Wolff\Core\Http\Request`), and a function that when executed, will call the next middleware.
-So if this function isn't executed by the middleware, the middleware chain will stop right there.
+So if this function isn't executed by that middleware, the middleware chain will stop right there.

 The function parameter can return a string which will be appended to the response.